Secrets of New York's real estate agents: 'All apartments are basically four walls' 1

 So, you’ve standard the inevitable and picked up the telephone to call a real property agent.
 The training files make it clear that he now has one goal and one goal best: get you into the workplace, where he can extract all the data (and finally the rate) he’s after.

 Other recommendations consist of “That landlord has the exceptional stuff.
-When could you like to peer it?â€, “I have now not seen that one, but all the agents are going loopy over it, so I marketed it†and “Wow, what a coincidence – the keys just were given dropped off on the workplace!â€
+When would you like to peer it?â€, “I have now not seen that one, but all the agents are going loopy over it, so I marketed it†and “Wow, what a coincidence – the keys just were given and dropped off at the workplace!â€

-Right here is where the agents make their selections: are you critical?
-Can you manage to pay for an NYC apartment?
+Right here is where the agents make their selections: Are you critical?
+Can you afford an NYC apartment?
 Who in your relationship (assuming you’ve got one) makes the decisions?

 Sure, they made a shaggy dog story.